dprice80/cauldron/README.md

-# CauldronML: A lightweight CLI tool and python toolbox for creating, building and deploying production-ready Vertex Kubeflow Pipelines
+# CauldronML: A CLI tool for building and deploying Kubeflow Pipelines in GCP Vertex AI

 ## Quickstart (10 mins)